-- xlabel (string or None, optional (default="Iterations")) X-axis title label.
-If None, title is disabled. - ylabel (string or None, optional (default="auto")) Y-axis title label.
+- xlabel (str or None, optional (default="Iterations")) X-axis title label.
+If None, title is disabled. - ylabel (str or None, optional (default="@metric@")) Y-axis title label.
 If 'auto', metric name is used.
-If None, title is disabled. - figsize (tuple of 2 elements or None, optional (default=None)) Figure size. - dpi(int or None, optional (default=None)) Resolution of the figure. - grid (bool, optional (default=True)) Whether to add a grid for axes.
+If None, title is disabled. @metric@ placeholder can be used, and it will be replaced with metric name. - figsize (tuple of 2 elements or None, optional (default=None)) Figure size. - dpi (int or None, optional (default=None)) Resolution of the figure. - grid (bool, optional (default=True)) Whether to add a grid for axes.